-The reality is that, sooner or later, students will lose sight of stroke-orders and come up with their own orders which are more or less the same as the prescribed stroke-order, and teachers will inevitably relax the requirement that students must follow the stroke-order.
-Looking from the hindsight, it is advisable that teachers start from the beginning not to emphasize stroke-order too much.
+This is a mistake she made, and she hopes other Chinese teachers and Chinese learners learn from her mistake!
+The reality is that, sooner or later, students will lose sight of the prescribed stroke-orders and come up with their own orders which are more or less the same as the prescribed ones, and teachers will inevitably relax the requirement that students must follow the given stroke-orders.
+Therefore, it is advisable that teachers does not emphasise the stroke-order too much from the first day of the Chinese reading and writing class.
 Rather, they direct students to focus on more writing exercises.
-An article I came cross recently prompted me to write this.

 This article is "Effect of Stroke-Order Learning and Handwriting Exercises on Recognizing and Writing Chinese Characters by Chinese as a Foreign Language Learners" (Hsiung & others, Computers in Human Behavior 74, 2017, 303-310).